namathew7/ds6/README.md

 ## Data Cleaning

-Upon preliminary inspection, several inconsistencies were observed in the “Location” column and there was wide variety in how the same locations were reported.
+Upon preliminary inspection, several inconsistencies were observed in the `Location` column and there was wide variety in how the same locations were reported.
 Examples include different versions of the same intersection (ex.
 “Yonge and Dundas” vs. “Dundas and Yonge”), misspellings (I can never spell “Roncesvalles” correctly, either), typos (“Bathust” vs. “Bathurst”), punctuation (“St. Clair” vs “St Clair”),  abbreviations (“DVP” vs. “Don Valley Parkway”), and different ways to describe the same street (ex.
 “Queen”, “Queen Street”, “Queen Street West”, “Queen St”, “Queen Street W”, etc.).
 Given the diversity of these errors, it was deemed important to manually clean the original excel file.
 Location names were processed through Excel’s spellcheck feature, and manually screened for issues with typos, punctuation, and naming inconsistencies.
 This manual process reduced the number of unique locations from 2104 to 1573.
 The excel file containing manually-cleaned location data is made available as  “ttc-streetcar-delay-data-2024_location_cleaning.xlsx”.
 Given how variable the errors in `Location` were, it was very difficult to try and use a code-based cleaning method.
 It is likely that the manual cleaning introduced irreproducibility, unintentional errors, and/or accidental misassignments.
 To ensure quality location data in future years, we highly encourage the TTC to standardize the way they record location information.

 After cleaning the `Location` data, the data were further cleaned in Excel to eliminate data not associated with one of the established TTC streetcar routes defined online: https://www.ttc.ca/routes-and-schedules/listroutes/streetcar.
 Rows of data where the “Line” column did not match one of these lines were simply deleted.
 For the `Bound` column, all data were supposed to be either blank or a cardinal direction (`N`, `S`, `E`, or `W`).
 Entries not in one of these categories were removed from the dataset (7 rows).
 All columns were checked for null values, and it was found that only the “Bound” column contained null values.
 Since it was not possible to use imputation for this type of value, or remove them from the dataset entirely (1971 rows were null), we kept these rows as is.
 Finally, we checked that each column had the expected data type, and no errors were found.